GYPSY, BUT THE FAIREST OF THEM ALL

 Sample English and French translation available

-Translation rights sold: Hungary (Libri), Norway (Cappelen Damm), Slovenia (Modrijan), Serbia (Književna radionica Rašić)
+Translation rights sold: Hungary (Metropolis Media), Norway (Cappelen Damm), Slovenia (Beletrina), Serbia (Književna radionica Rašić), Bulgaria (Paradox)

 Option publisher: Amazon Crossing (WEL)